Tech Sales Job Descriptions Explained

 1. Outbound SDR:

-This is a labor-intensive role, often best suited for people fresh out of college beginning a career in tech sales.
-It involves a lot of cold calling (80 – 100/day), mass emailing, and leaving voicemails — it’s the epitome of grunt work.
-Companies that lack a lot of marketing leads will often compensate by using teams of outbound SDR’s to generate opportunities manually.
+This is a labor-intensive role, often best suited for people fresh out of college and beginning a career in tech sales.
+It involves a lot of cold calling (80 – 100/day), mass emailing, and leaving voicemails—the epitome of grunt work.
+Companies that lack many marketing leads will often compensate by using teams of outbound SDRs to generate opportunities manually.

 2. Inbound SDR: